 - If you find yourself in the country in spring, you should take a trip to Keukenhof.
-The park welcomes over one million visitors each season and you'll be greeted by 7 million blooms including the iconic Dutch tulips.
+The park welcomes over one million visitors each season and you'll be greeted by seven million blooms including the iconic Dutch tulips.

 - Love being by the water?
 In summer, be sure to check out the beach clubs at Zandvoort or Noordwijk for instant Ibiza vibes.

 - A trip to Amsterdam is all about balance.
-Learn about one of the most famous Dutch people at the Van Gogh Museum, then head to a coffeeshop (a cannabis cafe).
+Learn about one of the most famous Dutchman at the Van Gogh Museum, then head to a coffeeshop (a cannabis cafe).